statusunknown418/ys-labs-frontend-task/README.md

 ### Note

-- The project was made using the Mobile-First approach, that's why it's more optimized for using with a phone (up to 432px wide)
+- The project was made using the Mobile-First approach, that's why it's more optimized for using with a phone (minimun 432px wide)